OmarMiniesy/Notes/Security/Cryptography/Cryptanalysis.md

 * **Confusion**: Obscure the relationship between the key and the ciphertext.
 Done through *substitution* operations.
 * **Diffusion**: Dissipate the statistical structure of the plaintext into the ciphertext, making it harder to perform statistical attacks.
 Done through *permutation* operations.

+> An [[Encryption]] scheme is secure if the attacker cannot learn anything about the plaintext if not previously known.

 ---
 ### Objectives